Three young people walking Elfsborgsmarschen

 Discover the joy of marching

 Marching is a sport with military origins that has now become a popular activity for hundreds of thousands of people.
-Whether you enjoy long-distance hiking, power walking, rucking, or regular long walks, Elfsborgsmarchen offers the perfect combination of physical challenge, nature experiences, and social interaction.
+Whether you enjoy long-distance hiking, power walking, rucking, or regular long walks, Elfsborgsmarschen offers the perfect combination of physical challenge, nature experiences, and social interaction.

 What is marching?